The 25 Best Apps for Learning Russian in 2023 [Tested by a Russian Learner]

 Summary: This app uses flashcards and games to help learners pick up new vocabulary.

-Since the focus is entirely on vocabulary, this is great for intermediate-level learners who already know the grammar basics but are looking to be able to discuss a wider array of topics.
+Since the focus is entirely on vocabulary, this is great for intermediate-level learners who already know the grammar basics but want to discuss a wider array of topics.

 Vocabulary is grouped thematically and there are seven levels and over 120 topics and subtopics.